tan-nt/go-tutor/README.md

 ## :gem: Acknowledgements

-Useful resources and dependencies that are used in Lingo.
+Useful resources and dependencies that are used in GoTutor.

 - Special Thanks to Kenney Assets: https://kenney.nl/
 - Freesound: https://freesound.org/